-Even though Daniel wasn’t up to hiking today, he encouraged me to go.
-Today was our last day in Grand Teton National Park and I still hadn’t done much hiking.
+Even though Daniel wasn’t up to hiking that particular day, he encouraged me to go.
+It was our last day in Grand Teton National Park and I still hadn’t done much hiking.
 He knew I’d be super bummed if I missed out on this gem.

 So I grabbed my hiking poles and bear spray and headed to the trailhead.
 I glanced at my phone when I hit the trail…and realized that it was 4:00 pm, not 3:00 pm.
 My FitBit watch was still stuck on Pacific Daylight Time.
 Ruh roh!
 I did some quick math and realized that I’d *really* have to move if I wanted to make it back before dark.